I like Art, it is a good lesson, and I feel less twitchy when I’m busy painting and drawing.

 It doesn’t take long to dry and peeling it off feels nice.

-I continue with the gluing of my fingers and blow them to speed up the drying process I hear the footsteps of Sir passing by again, “ooh argh farm yacker” I shout even louder this time.
+I continue with the gluing of my fingers and blow them to speed up the drying process I hear the footsteps of Miss passing by again, “ooh argh farm yacker” I shout even louder this time.

-Mr Mizer grabs me by the shirt and drags me through into the next room out of sight of the other pupils.
-Still holding me by my shirt, he thrusts me up against the wall lifting me off the floor.
+Mrs Mizer grabs me by the shirt and drags me through into the next room out of sight of the other pupils.
+Still holding me by my shirt, she thrusts me up against the wall.

 This punishment is different than usual, writing a letter isn’t too hard and I won’t be there when the headmaster reads it anyway.

-I go into great detail of how he dragged me out of the room, thrust me up against the wall and lifted me off my feet.
 I’m quite good at creative writing when I’m in the mood and for some reason at this moment I am in the mood.
-I use many descriptive words to set the scene of the ‘frenzied attack of discipline’.
+I use many descriptive words to set the scene of the ‘frenzied attack of discipline.’

 “That is a brilliant piece of English work Mr Williams, why can’t you put this amount of effort in all your work?”